 Unlike Amazon, Zippin also offers a store-in-a-box product called the Zippin Cube.
 The 300-500 square-foot Zippin Cube is almost like a walk-in vending machine: it can be placed inside an existing structure, such as the lobby of an office building.

 AiFi, which (like Zippin) offers autonomous checkout tech for retrofitting its own modular store-in-a-box called the NanoStore.

 AiFi has raised $32M to date with backing from Greylock and others.

 Storelift, announced that it had launched its first two autonomous stores.
 The French startup uses shipping containers as the structure for its “Boxy” convenience stores.

-Searches over time for French startup Storelift.
+Searches are up 2,700% over five years for French startup Storelift.

 Trigo, a Tel Aviv-based startup currently piloting its cashierless checkout tech in the Israeli supermarket chain Shufersal.

 Inokyo, whose tech does require a one-tap payment checkout but no manual product scanning.